Credit Suisse investor rebellion over climate action grows ahead of annual meeting

 Eleven Credit Suisse shareholders originally filed a resolution in March urging the bank to cut exposure to fossil fuel assets.
 This group, with a collective $2.4 trillion in assets, included Europe's biggest asset manager, Amundi AMUN.PA.

-Credit Suisse moved to set new targets to reduce emissions connected to its loan book, but the investors said they did not go far enough.
+Credit Suisse moved to set new targets to reduce emissions connected to its loan book, but the investors said this did not go far enough.

 Now, other shareholders have joined the group planning to back the climate resolution, including Legal & General Investment Management LGEN.L and Aviva Investors AV.L.
 There are now 31 investors, with combined assets under management of more than $5 trillion, which have pre-declared their support.